 JWST Coordinated Parallels Custom Dithers

-For coordinated parallels, additional customized dither patterns are available to mitigate bad pixels and support good subpixel dithering for both instruments.
+For coordinated parallels, additional customized dither patterns are available to improve data quality for both instruments.
 The selection options appear in the dither selection of the primary instrument.

 When you specify coordinated parallel observations, additional dither pattern selections appear in the Astronomer's Proposal Tool (APT) dither list for the instrument designated as the primary.
 These custom dither patterns have been designed to work well for both the primary and the selected parallel instrument mode.
 There are specific dither pattern choices for different combinations of prime and parallel instruments.

-Custom dither patterns improve the effective spatial resolution of the final combined (drizzled) images for both the prime and the parallel instruments by providing mitigation of bad pixels and flat field uncertainties, while also providing subpixel sampling.
+Custom dither patterns improve the effective spatial resolution of the final combined (drizzled) images for both the prime and the parallel instruments by providing appropriate subpixel sampling, while also providing mitigation of bad pixels and flat field uncertainties.

 For all coordinated prime+parallel mode combinations, the custom dither patterns involve non-zero steps along both detector axes (x and y) such that none of the dithers fall on the same detector row or column.
 Each dither constitutes an integer plus a fractional pixel (subpixel) step.
 The integer pixel component of the dither step mitigates bad pixels and flat field uncertainties, while the fractional pixel component improves PSF sampling and achievable spatial resolution in the combined image.